sohaibtariq/openshift-blog-post/openshift-blog.md

 ## Setup Tekton Pipeline

-The *.tekton directory* contains the pipeline required to generate and deploy an API Portal using APIMatic Codegen.
+The `.tekton` directory contains the pipeline required to generate and deploy an API Portal using APIMatic Codegen.
 This pipeline uses tasks sourced from the Tekton community hub as well as custom tasks.
 Each task represents a step in the API Portal generation process.

 Following is a brief description of each pipeline task according to the order of execution.

 ### Fetch Repository

-This task makes use of the `git-clone` task from the community hub to clone the sample GitHub repository which you have already cloned.
+This task makes use of the `git-clone` task from the community hub to clone the sample GitHub repository.
 The manifest files in this repository are used to setup the required infrastructure and generate a sample API Portal.

 ### Zip Build Folder

-This task creates a .zip file from the contents of the `Portal directory` provided in the sample GitHub repository.
+This task creates a .zip file from the contents of the `Portal` directory provided in the sample GitHub repository.
 This .zip file is required by APIMatic CodeGen to generate an API Portal.

 ```
 .tekton/zip-build-folder-task.yaml